edgarhui/edgarhui.github.io/research.md

 ## Work in Progress

- - "Land Finance, Housing Market and Monetary Policy, and Fiscal Policy"
+ - "Land Finance, Housing Market, Monetary Policy, and Fiscal Policy"
  - "SVARs with Narrative Sign Restrictions: Effects of the Volcker Reform and Quantitative Easing"